Home » Easy » iPad stand | easy Thrift Store Decor project

 Oops!
 The stain bled under the contact paper stencil.
 This probably wouldn’t have happened had I painted the cutting board before staining.

-Scrabble Tile Holder to Hold the Tablet
+Use a Scrabble Tile Holder to Support the Tablet

 I used my staple gun to attach the tile holder (from the back).
 Then, I used the chip brush to apply the poly to seal everything.